 4.2.
 A2.
-What are the distributions and properties of planetesimal belts and eco-zodiacal disks in exoplanetary systems and what can these tell about the formation and dynamical evolution of the planetary systems?
-Contributors: Daniel Apai Direct imaging missions will provide spatially resolved images of exo-zodiacal disks, possibly composed of narrow and/or extended dust belts.
+What are the distributions and properties of planetesimal belts and exo-zodiacal disks in exoplanetary systems and what can these tell about the formation and dynamical evolution of the planetary systems?

+Contributors: Daniel Apai

+Direct imaging missions will provide spatially resolved images of exo-zodiacal disks, possibly composed of narrow and/or extended dust belts.
 In these belts dust is produced by minor body collisions and the dust belts are dynamically sculpted by the gravitational influence of the star and the planets, grain-grain collisions, as well as radiation pressure (for reviews see, e.g., Wyatt 2008).
-In some, apparently very rare, systems gas is also present and may introduce the dust distribution.
-The distribution and properties of exo-zodiacal dust belts (or debris disks) are important as they provide information on: - The presence, orbits, and masses of embedded, yet unseen planets. - The orbits and masses of planets seen in the direct images, but for which orbits are not known. - The inclination of the disk/planet system. - The formation and evolution of the system, including the past migration and orbital rearrangements of the planets. - Compositional constraints on the availability of volatiles/organics in the planetesimal belts and, by inference, in the planets.
+In some, apparently very rare, systems gas is also present and may influence the dust distribution.

+The distribution and properties of exo-zodiacal dust belts (or debris disks) are important as they provide information on:

+- The presence, orbits, and masses of unseen planets orbiting in the disks. - The orbits and masses of planets seen in the direct images, but for which orbits are not known. - The inclination of the disk/planet system. - The formation and evolution of the system, including the past migration and orbital rearrangements of the planets. - Compositional constraints on the availability of volatiles/organics in the planetesimal belts and, by inference, in the planets.

 4.2.1.
+Current Knowledge

-Current Knowledge Currently, large databases of bright debris disks are available for which spatially unresolved thermal infrared observations (spectral energy distributions or SEDs) are available.
-In addition, for a subset of disks spatially resolved scattered light or thermal emission images
+Currently, large databases of bright debris disks are available for which spatially unresolved thermal infrared observations (spectral energy distributions or SEDs) are available.
+In addition, for a subset of disks spatially resolved scattered light or thermal emission images are available (see, e.g., Fig. 1).

-Fig. 1.- Simulations of the structure of the edge-on debris disk around Beta Pictoris correctly predicted the location and masinteractionss of the perturber super-Jupiter Beta Pictoris b (Mouillet et al. 1997).
-This disk remains the best example of disk-planet.
-Lower panel: HST/STIS coronagraphic image (blue), ALMA dust continuum (green), and ALMA CO gas emission (red) illustrate the complex structure of the disk (from Apai et al. 2015). are available (see, e.g., Fig. 1).
 Mid-infrared spectroscopy of solid state dust features (e.g., Telesco et al. 2005) and polarimetric imaging provide additional constraints on dust composition and disk structure (e.g., Perrin et al. 2015).
 The different wavelengths, the types of emission (continuum, spectral features), and the polarization properties of the light allow us to disentangle the different dust components and study their origins.

-Add a few sentences on general debris disk evolution, collisional events, self-stirring and planetary stirring, orbital rearrangements and bombardments.
+Add a few sentences on general debris disk evolution, collisional events, selfstirring and planetary stirring, orbital rearrangements and bombardments.